tomchristie/django-ajax-messages/README.md

         'ajaxmessages.context_processors.ajaxmessages',
     )

+You also need to add the messages AJAX endpoint to your URLconf:

+    urlpatterns = patterns('',
+        ...
+        url(r'^messages/$', 'ajaxmessages.views.messages', name='ajaxmessages'),
+    )

+Note that the view name **must** be set to `'ajaxmessages'`.

+## Creating and updating messages

+Creating messages is similar to using Django `contrib.messages` framework.

+    from ajaxmessages import add_message

+    message = add_message(request.user, 'Your video is being processed...')

+Once you've created a message you'll probably want to hand it over to some form of asyncronous task queue that'll run whatever ongoing job the message is associated with.

+For example, using `django_rq`, you might queue a video instance and associated message using something like this:

+    import django_rq
+    django_rq.enqueue(run_video_processing, video=video, message=message)

+Inside the task you can now update the message text:

+    message.text = '...running speech recognition...'
+    message.save()

+Or mark the message with a success or failure notification:

+    message.status = ajaxmessages.SUCCESS
+    message.save()

-## Adding messages to your templates
+## Displaying messages in your templates

 To include messages, add the following to any base template that you want to display auto updating messages inside:

     {% include "ajaxmessages/messages.html" %}

 There are also a number of javascript and stylesheet requirements that you'll want to include in you base template.
-The only strict external requirement is jQuery, but you'll probably also want to include Bootstrap and FontAwesome to use the default style.
+The only strict external requirement is [jQuery], but you'll probably also want to include [Bootstrap] and [FontAwesome] to use the default style.

 #### Javascript requirements

-You'll need to download and include jQuery, and include in the `ajaxmessages.js` static file that's included in this package.
+You'll need to download and include [jQuery], and include in the `ajaxmessages.js` static file that's included in this package.

 If you're using the default template style, and want to allow users to dismiss alerts, you'll also want to include javascript for Bootstrap.